Detailed guides to painful problems, treatments & more

 1. Yes, that is a Game of Thrones reference.
 Throughout the books and show, the “milk of the poppy” comes up again and again, prescribed by the “maesters” of Westeros, always to horribly wounded and dying characters — of which there are quite a few, of course.

 2. “Not caring” is a highly subjective and imprecise way of explaining an extremely complex phenomenon.
-Opioids don’t actually stop pain at the source in any sense.
-That is, information about tissue damage flows normally from your tissues to your central nervous system.
-Opioids change how those warning signals are processed and interpreted at quite a high level.
-They modify/decrease perception of pain rather than the sensation of it, your pain tolerance, and your behavioural responses — all subtly different things.
+Opioids don’t actually stop pain at the source.
+That is, information about tissue damage flows normally from your tissues to your central nervous system (with some possible exceptions).
+Mostly, opioids change how those warning signals are processed and interpreted in the brain.
+One way to put it is that they tinker with the perception of pain rather than the sensation of it, your pain tolerance, and your emotional and behavioural responses to pain — all subtly different things.

 By all means, discuss opioids with your family physician — but it’s really the domain of specialists, preferably a doctor at a pain clinic, or any specialist who deals with a lot of chronic body pain (neurologists, rheumatologists).